Hiring people can be a tedious task.

 While being comfortable with a business professional is important, you also want that accountant to be firm and keep you in check.

-Be honest with yourself–would you really benefit more from someone who lets you walk all over them, or someone who says like “You hired me for my expertise, so you need to listen to me when I tell you that you can’t buy that through your business”.
+Or will someone who says things like “You hired me for my expertise, so you need to listen to me when I tell you that you can’t buy that through your business” serve you better?

 So why would you hire an accountant who is unfamiliar with what you do?

-Not all accountants will understand business models that involve modern activities like digital marketing or blogging.
+Not all accountants will “get” businesses like digital marketing or blogging.

 They may not understand website designers or social media companies.

-If you are location independent, you don’t want to work with an accountant who is old-school and requires you to meet in person.
+If you are a digital nomad, you don’t want to work with an accountant who is old-school and requires you to meet in person.

 And if you are more traditional in running your business, you don’t want to hire someone who works remotely and within a paperless environment.

-Someone can’t understand you or your business and its needs can’t possibly be expected to guide you in the right direction or account for the activities within that field?
+Someone who can’t understand you or your business and its needs can’t possibly be expected to guide you in the right direction or account for the activities within that field.

 For paying bills, and handling deposits a bookkeeper can be very beneficial in helping to free you, as a business owner, to run your business.